Marlins’ Sandy Alcantara throws MLB-most 3rd complete game

 Alcantara snapped a tie with Houston’s Framber Valdez for the league lead in complete games.

-Luke Williams had three hits and stole three bases while Jesús Aguilar homered for the Marlins, who snapped a nine-game home losing skid.
+Luke Williams had three hits and stole a career-high three bases while Jesus Aguilar homered for the Marlins, who snapped a nine-game home losing skid.

 The Reds loaded the bases and with two out in the first, but Alcantara retired Donovan Solano on a force at home and Aristides Aquino on a fly to left field.